steve-christie/text-analyser/README.md

 3. Navigate to the pom.xml in the project directory and open from here

 If Intellij is not configured to automatically download all import sources, ensure this is done manually.

+You will also need to download the Lombok plugin as well as turn on the 'Enable Annotation Processing' setting found under 'Build, Execution, Deployment > Compiler > Annotation Processors'

 The service can be started by finding the 'TextAnalyserApplication' class in the project directory, righting clicking and choosing the 'Run' option.
 Alternatively, a run configuration can be set up via Run > Edit Configurations.